VastSea0/VastSea0/README.md

 # 🌊 Hi, I'm Egehan!

 ## 🌟 Current Project: Notia
 A new way to take notes on your memories and ideas.
-More details coming soon...

 ---